-This brochure supplement provides information about Timothy Ryan that supplements the Goldman Sachs Asset Management, L.P. ("GSAMLP") and Goldman Sachs Asset Management International ("GSAMI") (collectively, "GSAM") brochure(s).
-You should have received a copy of the applicable brochure.
+This brochure supplement provides information about Timothy Ryan that supplements the information provided in the brochure about Goldman Sachs investment advisory entities (collectively, "GSAM") that you should have received under separate cover.
 Please contact your Goldman Sachs Professional if you did not receive the brochure or if you have any questions about the contents of this supplement.